Collection Development Manual

 Datasets

-Where finances and licensing permit, access may be provided to datasets, such as numerical, statistical, and geospatial resources, as well as standards and patents.
+Where finances and licensing permit, access may be provided to datasets such as numerical, statistical, and geospatial resources, as well as standards and patents.

 Research Datasets